prantlf/esburu/README.md

 ## Parallelism

-If you pass the build tasks in an object `{ parallel, tasks }` instead of an array, they will be executed in parallel instead of sequentially.
+If you pass the build tasks in an object `{ parallel, tasks }` instead of an array, they will be executed in parallel instead of sequentially:

 ```js
 modules.exports = {